sharkparty/this-should-be-a-gist/README.md

 ### Common Errors

 `Invalid option 'portable' for /debug`: Being new to this project, I Googled around to fix this one.
 I think I used [this](https://developercommunity.visualstudio.com/content/problem/84142/csc-error-cs1902-invalid-option-portable-for-debug.html) article.
 My hunch is that on a PC this doesn't matter because your compiler is "forgivingly" set by VisualStudio, but on a Mac Rider isn't as forgiving so it uses whatever is defined by the `xxproj` file.
 You can fix this by upgrading your project's compiler to the latest version (2.8.0).
-[There's a section for this below "Adding/Updating a Project Package"]
+[See "Adding/Updating a Project Package" below]

 `Reference Wasn't Resolved By System, 'Device'` **This is any error about System.Device.Location or Geolocation** While I don't think this is the right solution, it is a solution.
 In our API, we use geolocation and that package—for unknown reasons ATM—isn't available in the mono port of C#.
 I need to dig into this further, but you can get around this up installing `System.Device.Location.Portable` (1.0.0) as a new package.